TaylorJi/Dashwater_backend/README.md

 Ellen Jung

-## Starting the Server
-Run the command `npm run dev` in the terminal.
-This will compile TypeScript and start the server.

 Note: uncomment the cache and import on server.ts for tide data to fetch tide data, if needed.
 This is due to API limitations of ~5x calls a day on stormglass.io's free plan.